 Fortune 500 financial company

 A project that took place a while ago involved John Nicholson working with a marketing team of a Fortune 500 financial company on creating a content microsite that would store all their informational and brand-focused content.
-There were more than a 100 content pieces that needed to be organized and a lot more to come.
-John was contacted to conduct an information architecture research for the future website.
+There were more than 100 content pieces that needed to be organized and a lot more to come.
+John was contacted to conduct information architecture research for the future website.

 As the marketing team already had come up with some potential IA models, their initial wish was to just help them pick the best one.
 However, as it turned out, none of the proposed structures were based on user research.
-The new goal involved one month research and design together with conducting card sorting and evaluating its results with tree testing in order to organize the content.
+The new goal involved one month of research and design together with conducting card sorting and evaluating its results with tree testing in order to organize the content.

 Card Sorting Study